popitsch/splice_sim/README.md

 python main.py
 ```

-To run our full blown all-on-one Nextflow based workflow, you simply need to install [Nextflow](https://www.nextflow.io/) and [Docker](https://docs.docker.com/get-docker/) to have all depenencies available and be ready to go.
+To run our full blown all-on-one Nextflow based workflow, you simply need to install [Nextflow](https://www.nextflow.io/) and [Docker](https://docs.docker.com/get-docker/) to have all dependencies available and be ready to go.
 To run `splice_sim` on HPC environments, most administrators prefer [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) containers which can be seamlessly created from our [Docker container](https://hub.docker.com/repository/docker/tobneu/splice_sim).

 Usage
 =====